<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Image: Find My Supplier Tool

 It’s easy to confuse your electricity network operator with your supplier.
-Both are responsible for different aspects of the electricity at your address.
+Both are responsible for different aspects of supplying electricity at your address.

 You don’t pay your DNO directly.
-They receive payment through a Distribution Use of System (DUoS) charge, which is included in your energy bill.
+They're paid through a Distribution Use of System (DUoS) charge, which is included in your energy bill.

 Found your supplier?

-Once you’ve found your supplier, you can make sure you’re not paying expensive deemed rates for longer than necessary.
+Once you’ve found your supplier, you can make sure you’re not overpaying with deemed rates for too long.

 Deemed rates are usually the same as a supplier’s standard variable tariff.
 These rates are usually on a rolling 28-day contract, which means your price can increase at the end of each contract period.